 This section replaces the consumption tax with a corporate income tax.
 For simplicity and tractability, we consider the special case with $\kappa = 1 - \alpha$ .
-Before the industrial takeoff, firms make zero corporate income, i.e., $\Pi_t = 0.^{19}$ Therefore, we keep the labor income tax as in the baseline model to ensure that government spending $G_t$ is positive before the industrial takeoff.
+Before the industrial takeoff, firms make zero corporate income, i.e., $\Pi_t = 0$ .
+Therefore, we keep the labor income tax as in the baseline model to ensure that government spending $G_t$ is positive and financed by labor income tax before the industrial takeoff.
 Again, we do not repeat all the derivations but focus on the equations that are different from the baseline economy.